 I often see money saving tips for Iceland boasting things like “only eat food at the supermarkets!”
 Upon reading this, I cry a little for all the poor souls in the world who will never let a piece of Icelandic cuisine pass over their lips.

 I understand that Iceland is expensive and you won’t be able to blow out on every meal.
-But here and then will do your taste buds at least more good than harm.
+But here and there will do your taste buds at least more good than harm.

 And if anything – why not indulge in some of the local cuisine?
 Sheep’s head for tea, anyone?